pointOfive/Home/Analysis/README.md

 </p>

 Pairwise correlations are also worth examining directly.
-For exmample, correlated features directly complete for association attribution in tree based ensembles.
+For example, correlated features directly complete for association attribution in tree based ensembles.
-But any model fit in the presense of associations between features will estimate association attributions as "tradeoffs" between associated features;
+But any model fit in the presence of associations between features will estimate association attributions as "tradeoffs" between associated features;
 thus, associations are not estimated on a *"hold all but one feature constant"* basis and interpreting them as such is incongruous.